Ground mutton from the grand house of Nawab Dawood Jung (Nawab Dawood Jung ki Manzil ki kheema

 Salt, to taste

-1 lb ground murron with 20% fat content
+1 lb ground mutton with 20% fat content

 1/2 lb cilantro leaves and tender stems, very finely minced

 Heat the ghee in a large pot.
 Add the onions and fry on medium heat until they are a deep golden shade.
 Add the ginger, garlic, and red chillies.
 Fry for 2 minutes until the ginger no longer smells raw.
-The paste will turn the oil red in colour, and the spices will be aromatic.
+The paste will turn the oil red, and the spices will be aromatic.
 Add the turmeric and salt and mix in well.

-Add the meat and cook for 30 minutes until dry and caramelized.
-The meat should be fried in the oils and turn brown.
+Add the meat and cook for 30 minutes until dry and caramelised.
+The meat should be fried in the oil until it turns brown.

 Add the green chillies and yoghurt and cook for another 30 minutes.
 The curry will dry out and thicken.
 You want a thick curry.
 Taste for salt and spice.